The Book of Genesis (comic): Tone

 Crumb originally intended to do a sendup of the Book of Genesis, but "I fooled around in the sketchbooks with those ideas and I just, I didn't like how it was working out so I just decided to do a straight illustration job of it.
 It seemed to me that the original text was so strange in its own way that there was no need to do any sendup or satire of it.
 My trial efforts to do that seemed lame, it wasn't working out."

 Many reviewers found it surprising that Crumb kept the depictions of sex "tame", given that he is so well known for his explicit depictions of sex.

 Crumb's beliefs

 Crumb was brought up Catholic, and thus is familiar with the more common Bible stories, but gave up the Catholic faith when he was 16.
 He went through a phase when he was 15 where he went "to church a lot, receiving communion, saying the Rosary, praying", but when he started to scrutinize it, "it just fell apart so quickly."

-Crumb says he is spiritual, gnostic, and not an atheist; he is "interested in pursuing and understanding the spiritual nature of things."
+Crumb says he is spiritual, agnostic, and not an atheist; he is "interested in pursuing and understanding the spiritual nature of things."
 He believes there is a God, but "I don't believe [the Book of Genesis is] the Word of God.
 I believe it's the words of men".
 He occasionally refers to Ecclesiastes for spiritual guidance, but finds the Book of Genesis to be "much too primitive" to find any spiritual meaning in it.